 Teriyaki sauce and salmon are such a great combo.
 While baking, the teriyaki glaze kind of melts into the salmon, allowing the flavor to penetrate the fish and spread throughout.
-The fish comes out buttery and flavor packed, and add that thin layer of sesame seeds and you get a great roasted touch to it all that's worth coming back for.
-But even better - it's a super delicious dish that takes less than 20 minutes in the oven.
-With just 1 minute of prep!
+And you don't even need to marinate it first!
+The fish comes out buttery and flavor packed, and add that thin layer of sesame seeds and you get a great roasted touch as well.

 Of course, if you make the teriyaki sauce yourself you will need to add 10 minutes to that.
 But it's perfectly fine to use a store-bought teriyaki sauce as well, if you don't feel like spending the extra time.